ZDSPunisherspb.comHomeMarker TechStoreLinks

 A: The board is the same as the previous Nerve boards except with added functionality for the new eye system.
 The boards have semiauto with eyes on or off, and rebound ramping mode which is PSP legal.

-Q: Shockers come with stock Ion regs?
-What gives?
+Q: Shockers come with stock Ion regulators?

 Technical Questions: